 Scan your computer with the Microsoft Safety Scanner to find out if you have malware installed on your computer.

 If you are using an old version of Windows (Windows 7, Vista or XP), Install Microsoft Security Essentials.
 (Microsoft Security Essentials is a free program.
 If someone calls you to install this product and then charge you for it, this is also a scam.)

 Note: In Windows 8, Windows Defender replaces Microsoft Security Essentials.
 Windows Defender runs in the background and notifies you when you need to take specific action.
 However, you can use it anytime to scan for malware if your computer isn’t working properly or you clicked a suspicious link online or in an email message.

-For more information about how to recognize a phishing scam, see Avoid scams that use the Microsoft name fraudulently.
+For more information about how to recognize a phishing scam, see:

-If you need help with a virus or other security problem, visit the Microsoft Virus and Security Solution Center.
+If you need help with a virus or other security problem, Contact Microsoft Support.